knewplay/oop-fundamentals/oop_fundamentals.md

 **Explanation:** The `display_status()` method is called on the `player`, `goblin`, and `zombie` objects to print their current health and energy levels.

-**Concepts Used:** Encapsulation is demonstrated here as the `display_status()` method provides a controlled way to access and display the object's attributes.
-Furthermore, (polymorphism)
+**Concepts Used:** This demonstrates encapsulation and abstraction by providing a controlled way to access and display the object's attributes through the `display_status()` method.
+Furthermore, polymorphism is in action here as each object (player, goblin, and zombie) has its own implementation of `display_status()`, but they are all called in the same way.
+This shows how different objects can respond to the same method call in their own unique ways.

 #### 4. Attacking Monsters